 This course provides a study of the procedures and techniques used in the care of the diagnostic imaging patient.
+Prerequisite: Admission to program.
 (1/3)

 RAD 110 Radiographic Imaging I 3 SHC

 This course provides detailed study of the parameters controlling radiation quality and quantity for radiographic tube operation and image production.
 Prerequisite: RAD 101 (2/3)